 • The dive is a SurDO2 dive: Recompress as per Treatment Table 5 (TT 5).
 For other dives, act in agreement with the bullets listed below.

 • The bottom time allows direct ascent to surface: If the diver is healthy and equipment OK complete a safety stop.
-Breathe oxygen on the surface for 30 min.
+Observe for one hour at surface.

+• Omitted decompression at a staged decompression stop or working depth on a standard table decompression dive, with 10 min or less omitted decompression: Provided the diver remains in good shape and his equipment is operational he should descend immediately and decompress according to a bottom time one interval longer than the originally required.
+Observe for one hour at surface.
+Should the diver be unable to descend he should be compressed to a depth of 12 m in a chamber.
+Provide O2 on BIBS for 30 min.
+Decompress at a rate of 10 m/min while breathing air.

 • Omitted in-water decompression of 15 min and more: Recompress with TT 5.

-• Omitted decompression at a staged decompression stop or working depth on a standard table decompression dive, with 10 min or less omitted decompression: Provided the diver remains in good shape and his equipment is operational he should descend immediately and resume the decompression.
-When finished he should breathe oxygen on the surface for 30 min.
-Should the diver be unable to descend he should be compressed to a depth of 12 m in a chamber.
-After two 20 min oxygen periods, each followed by a 5 min air break he will decompress at a rate of 1 m/min while breathing oxygen.